hashchange/backbone.select/readme.md

 Picky.MultiSelect is treated the same way.
 Use `Backbone.Select.Many.applyTo( this, models )`.

-If you want to [enable model sharing][sharing] in a Select.One or Select.Many collection, you need to pass in an options hash as the third argument: `{ enableModelSharing: true }`.
-[See above][sharing].
+If you no longer use a collection and are about to discard it, you need to close it first: call `collection.close()`.
+[See above][close-collection].

 ## Internal properties